gapdays/gapdays2017-fall/abstract_FP.md

 ---
-layout: page
+layout: default
-title: Proving finitely presented groups to be hyperbolic in polynomial time
 permalink: /abstracts/FP
 ---

-### Markus Pfeiffer
+## Markus Pfeiffer

+### Proving finitely presented groups to be hyperbolic in polynomial time

 ... is of course impossible: It is undecidable whether a finitely presented group is hyperbolic.
 "So, why bother?", you might think.
 One response is